wechange-eg/faq/README.md

 WECHANGE works very well with Wordpress CMS.
 Usually the homepage and all informational pages are powered by Wordpress.
 Therefor we recommend to run Wordpress in a subdirectory (e.g. wechange.de/cms).
 We usually use the Divi theme but of course you're free to choose.

 In order to integrate WECHANGE data into Wordpress pages, you can
-* install our projects shortcode plugin at https://git.sinnwerkstatt.com/wechange/wordpress-plugin-projects,
+* install our projects shortcode plugin at https://github.com/wechange-eg/wordpress-plugin,
 * reuse and adapt our code snippets at https://gist.github.com/simonline/f3ded7504701ce0594992184b6729246
-* make use of our API directly within your Javascript code or custom Wordpress plugin.
+* make use of our API directly within your Javascript code or custom Wordpress plugin https://wechange.de/swagger/

 # Data Protection / Privacy
 <a id="web-statistics"></a>